webpop/extensions/cart/README.md

 This is an extension for getting started with a simple shopping cart.

-Orders are submitted via email.
+In this extension, orders are submitted via email.
+Check out [the Stripe extension](https://github.com/webpop/extensions/tree/master/cart/stripe) for an example of integrating a payment gateway with this cart.

 Usage
 =====